 - Determine the bottom surface area of the sediment trap using the calculated sediment volume and the maximum 1.5 depth. - Determine the total trap dimensions by adding an additional 2 feet of depth for settling volume (before overtopping of spillway) above the sediment storage volume, while not exceeding 3:1 side slopes. - Design the trap with a level bottom, 3:1 or flatter side slopes and a L:W ratio of 3. - Construct the trap as the first step in the clearing and grading of the site. - Form the trap by excavation or by construction of compacted embankment.
 If the trap is formed by embankment, the designer should note that dam safety regulation may apply to heights exceeding 5 foot.
 The embankment should be stabilized using a cover method such as seeding, mulching or erosion control matting. - Water temperature in the trap may be too high for direct release.
-Always moderate the water temperature before it drains into a lake, stream, wetland or waterway.
-Whenever possible, release the trap discharge onsite onto a relatively level, densely grassed area at least 50 feet from a waterway or wetland. - Evaluate the release areas on a site-by-site basis in order to determine appropriate locations for and methods of releasing runoff.
-Do not use vegetated wetlands for this purpose.
+Always moderate the water temperature before it drains into a lake, stream, wetland or waterway. - Evaluate locations for the release of the trap discharge based upon site specific restrictions.
+Release the trap discharge onsite onto a relatively level, densely grassed area that is at least 50 feet from a waterway or wetland.